RadekVyM/SimpleToolkit/README.md

 SimpleToolkit.Core package is a set of simple .NET MAUI controls and helpers.

-> The package does not depend on any other packages.

 ### Getting Started

-In order to use the SimpleToolkit.Core you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:
+In order to use SimpleToolkit.Core you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();